CompuTec/computec-docs/docs/wms/administrator-guide/custom-configuration/custom-configuration-functions/manager/overview.md

 17. **Enable Signing Documents** – This option enables document signing within the system, providing a secure way to authorize transactions.
 [Read more](enable-signing-document.md)

 18. **Sort Order Definitions** - This option allows you to create and assign a template that defines custom sorting rules in the document details window.
 In the WMS client, users can select the required sorting template from a predefined list.
 [Read more](docs\wms\administrator-guide\custom-configuration\custom-configuration-functions\manager\sort-order-def.md)

+19. **Enable Row Color Customization** - This setting allows you to customize the appearance of document rows by applying background and text colors based on SQL query results.
+This helps users quickly identify specific rows during warehouse operations.
+[Read more](http://learn.computec.one/docs/wms/administrator-guide/custom-configuration/custom-configuration-functions/manager/row-color-cust)